bttmly/intercept-require/README.md

   //    local: false
   //  }
   console.log("require:", info.moduleId, "from", info.callingFile);

-  return moduleExport;
+  // value returned from this function will be passed back to the caller as if it was module.exports return moduleExport;
 }, config);
 // config has only one option `shortCircuit: boolean`